 For several years Mr. Burrow accessed the internet through Web TV.
 He was one of the first subscribers to the WebTV service, and he maintained his account, and he kept his "classic" web box until May, 2000, when a theoretical "upgrade" from WebTV Networks completely ruined the electronics.
-He now uses Yahoo! as his primary internet portal, and he searches the web almost exclusively via Google.
-He has both Microsoft Internet Explorer and the Google Chrome browser installed on his home computer, and he finds both useful for different purposes.
-He visits sights like fivethirtyeight.com and Snopes.com daily, he does a large part of his shopping through Amazon, and whenever he needs an answer he goes to Wikipedia.

 Mr. Burrow learned how to program in traditional BASIC when he was in high school.
-In college he continued his work in BASIC, he learned Fortran (the language from which most recent versions of BASIC appear to derive), and he did a small amount of work in elementary Pascal.
-As an undergraduate assistant, he helped author and de-bug numerous educational software programs, most of which seem absurdly primitive by today's standards.
+In college he continued his work in BASIC, he also learned Fortran (the language from which most recent versions of BASIC appear to derive), and he did a small amount of work in elementary Pascal.
+As an undergraduate assistant, he helped author and de-bug numerous computer games and educational software programs, most of which seem absurdly primitive by today's standards.
 While he enjoyed programming in these now archaic languages, he never seriously considered a career in software design.

 As an adult, Mr. Burrow has enjoyed teaching himself HTML.
 He likes the language, and it amuses him that many HTML commands are analogous to the commands used in the "Appleworks" word processor he liked so much.
 He believes that most web authors spend far too much time on needless "bells and whistles" of presentation, at the expense of useful content.